-Making sure that you have lots to do will help keep your mind off of what’s happening.
+Making sure that you have lots to do can help keep your mind off of what’s happening.
 Here are some ideas:

-- Go to school: avoid the temptation to skip class or drop out.
-School will help you focus on the things that you can look forward to in life, like your favourite subjects or connecting with others (whether virtually or while practising physical distancing).
+- Keep up with your studies: try to avoid skipping your classes or dropping out.
+School can help you focus on the things that you can look forward to in life, like your favourite subjects or connecting with others (whether virtually or while practising physical distancing).

 - Keep a journal: keep track of what you feel from day-to-day, whether you’re angry, sad, confused or happy.
 Try not to judge yourself for these feelings.
 Your emotions are yours, and you don’t have to share them with anyone.

-- Hang out with friends: call a friend and make plans.
-Connecting with friends (virtually or while practising physical distancing) can help you feel happier and more supported, and spending time with people who care about you is really good for your self-esteem.
+- Connect with friends: call a friend and make plans.
+Connecting with friends (virtually or while practising physical distancing) can help you feel better and more supported, and spending time with people who care about you is really good for your self-esteem.

 4. Build on your strengths

 Everyone is good at something.
-You could be good at making art, singing, playing sports or writing.
-Doing the activity you’re good at more often will help you deal with your feelings and build your self-esteem.
+Doing the activity you’re good at more often can help you deal with your feelings and build your self-esteem.

 5. Talk to someone

 If you’re struggling with your feelings, or if you just need to talk, you can always call Kids Help Phone’s professional counsellors at 1-800-668-6868 or text a Crisis Responder at 686868.
-You can also talk to someone else you trust, such as a relative, friend, coach, teacher, guidance counsellor or anyone else you feel comfortable with.
+You can also contact someone else you trust, such as a relative, friend or anyone else you feel comfortable with.
 You don’t have to handle things on your own and you’re not alone.